Robert Ayres (scientist)

-Robert Underwood Ayres (born June 29, 1932) is an American-born physicist and economist.
-His career has focused on the application of physical ideas, especially the laws of thermodynamics, to economics; a long-standing pioneering interest in material flows and transformations (industrial ecology or industrial metabolism)—a concept which he originated.
-His most recent work challenges the widely held economic theory of growth.
+Robert Underwood Ayres (June 29, 1932 – October 23, 2023) was an American-born physicist and economist.
+His career focused on the application of physical ideas, especially the laws of thermodynamics, to economics; a long-standing pioneering interest in material flows and transformations (industrial ecology or industrial metabolism)—a concept which he originated.
+His most recent work challenged the widely held economic theory of growth.

-Career
+Life and career

-Trained as a physicist at the University of Chicago, University of Maryland, and King's College London (PhD in Mathematical Physics), Ayres has dedicated his professional life to advancing the environment, technology and resource end of the sustainability agenda.
-His major research interests include technological change, environmental economics, "industrial metabolism" and "eco-restructuring".
-He has worked at the Hudson Institute (1962–67), Resources for the Future Inc (1968) and International Research and Technology Corp (1969–76).
+Robert Underwood Ayres was born in Plainfield, New Jersey, on June 29, 1932.
+Trained as a physicist at the University of Chicago, University of Maryland, and King's College London (PhD in Mathematical Physics), Ayres dedicated his professional life to advancing the environment, technology and resource end of the sustainability agenda.
+His major research interests included technological change, environmental economics, "industrial metabolism" and "eco-restructuring".
+He worked at the Hudson Institute (1962–67), Resources for the Future Inc (1968) and International Research and Technology Corp (1969–76).
 From 1979 until 1992 he was Professor of Engineering and Public Policy at Carnegie Mellon University, Pittsburgh, Pennsylvania, except for two years (and six summers) on leave at the International Institute for Applied Systems Analysis (IIASA) in Laxenburg Austria.
 In 1992 he moved to the international business school INSEAD in Fontainebleau, France as Sandoz (later Novartis) Professor of Environment and Management.
-Since his formal retirement in 2000 he has been Jubilee Visiting Professor (2000–2001) and king Karl Gustav XVI professor of environmental science (2004–2005) at Chalmers Institute of Technology Gothenburg (Sweden).
-He is currently an Institute Scholar at IIASA.
+Since his formal retirement in 2000 he was Jubilee Visiting Professor (2000–2001) and king Karl Gustav XVI professor of environmental science (2004–2005) at Chalmers Institute of Technology Gothenburg (Sweden).
+He was also an Institute Scholar at IIASA.

-He remains an active researcher.
-He has written or co-authored 20 books, edited or coedited another dozen books, written or co-authored more than 200 journal articles and book chapters not to mention many unpublished reports, on subjects ranging from environmental effects of nuclear war to theoretical economics.
-But most of his life-work is interdisciplinary.
+Ayres remained a life-long active researcher.
+He wrote or co-authored 20 books, edited or coedited another dozen books, wrote or co-authored more than 200 journal articles and book chapters not to mention many unpublished reports, on subjects ranging from environmental effects of nuclear war to theoretical economics.
+But most of his life-work was interdisciplinary.
 He was a pioneer of a new field, sometimes called Industrial Metabolism or Industrial Ecology.
-He has contributed to futures studies, technological forecasting, transportation and energy studies, material flow studies (`dematerialization'), environmental technology, environmental economics, thermodynamics and economics, and the theory of economic growth.
+He contributed to futures studies, technological forecasting, transportation and energy studies, material flow studies (`dematerialization'), environmental technology, environmental economics, thermodynamics and economics, and the theory of economic growth.

 Here taken from one of his recent papers are two paragraphs that provide a flavor of his recent work: